[6 MIN READ]

-- Osteoarthritis: This most common type causes a breakdown of your cartilage – the shiny, white tissue at the ends of your bones where they form your joints.
+- Osteoarthritis: This most common type causes a breakdown of your cartilage — the shiny, white tissue at the ends of your bones where your joints are.
 It can appear after injuries or develop from normal wear and tear on your body.
 It can affect any joint in your body.

 - Inflammatory arthritis: With this autoimmune condition, your immune system gets confused and attacks your cartilage.
 It can be chronic or happen in spurts, called flares, that cause your arthritis to flip between being active and inactive.
 Rheumatoid arthritis is one of several types of inflammatory arthritis.

 Identifying arthritis early

 Everyone’s arthritis experience is different.
 Your pain may be mild or severe.
 It can be constant, or it can come and go.
 Recognizing the signs early can help you get the treatment you need sooner.
 Talk with a doctor if you’re experiencing any of these common symptoms: